maxifier/teamcity-gerrit-plugin/README.md

 Compatibility
 =============

 Plugin is compatible with TeamCity 7.1 at least.
-Feel free to check other verwions.
+Feel free to check other versions.
+Due ssh command usage, will work only on Linux Agents.

 Installation
 ============